microsoft/MCAPSTechConnect2024-lab214/skillable/exercise1.md

 Now that both the local agent and the Azure Bot Service are properly configured, we can test it using one of the available channels supported by the Azure Bot Service.
 In the interest of time, we're going to use the simplest one: the Web Chat channel.

 1. Go back to the Azure portal.
-2. Make sure that the agent is properly running on your local machine, through the Visual Studio debugging experience.
+2. Launch the agent in Visual Studio by pressing F5.
 3. In the Azure Bot Service resource, click on the **Test in Web Chat** button under the **Settings** section.
 4. If you did everything right, you should see the agent behaving like when you tested it in the Bot Framework Emulator:
    - You will see the welcome message **Hello and Welcome!**.
    - Whenever you type a message, you will see the same message returned by the agent, prefixed by `Echo:`.

     ![Testing the agent in the Web Chat](media/exercise1/10-web-chat.png)

+Congratulations!
+You have published your first agent to the web channel!
+In the next exercise, you're going to empower your agent with Generative AI capabilities thanks to the LLMs provided by Azure OpenAI.